scds/dash24-25/_intro-gis-1.md

 ## Facilitator Bio

-Saman’s (she/her) work operates at the intersection of information science and critical geography.
+Saman Goudarzi’s (she/her) work operates at the intersection of information science and critical geography.
 She’s particularly interested in the ways in which community-owned and -governed infrastructure can contribute to equitable knowledge systems.
 Currently, Saman takes care of McMaster’s Lloyd Reeds Map Collection, ensuring community members are able to access, understand, and use the collection for teaching and research.